 1. Using Your Credit Card To Pay For Your Holiday

 Yes, you can apply for a new credit card.
 Some credit cards allow you to pay back new purchases interest-free for a period of time.
+You can compare which one would be the best credit card for you by Credit Card Comparison Tool.
+Click here to get a comparison tool.
 However, there is a downside.
 The limit may be low and if you don’t pay the money back on time, you will face high-interest rates.
 Don’t lose sight of the fact you are still borrowing money, this is easy to do when you pay for your holiday using a credit card.

 2. Should I Use My Savings?